Nabanita315/Face-Intelligence-Tasks/TECHNICAL_SUMMARY.md

 ### Task A: Gender Classification

-- **Model**: Utilizes a pretrained ResNet-18 convolutional neural network, fine-tuned for gender classification.
+- **Model**: It is based on the pre-trained ResNet-18 convolutional neural network, which is fine- tuned to predict gender.
-- **Data Pipeline**: Dataset is organized into `train/` and `val/` folders, each containing `male/` and `female/` subfolders.
+- **Data Pipeline**:Dataset structure is under train/, val/ folder that separately has male/, female/ folder.
-- **Training**: Data loading, augmentation, model training, validation, and testing are all managed by the notebook (task-a.ipynb).
-Performance metrics are reported, including F1-score, confusion matrix, recall, accuracy, and precision.
+- **Training**:  Notebook (task-a.) orchestates data loading, augmentation, model training, validation, and testing. ipynb).
+Comparison of performance indicators are presented, including F1-score, confusion matrix, recall, accuracy, and precision.
 - **Adaptability**: It is easy to set up paths for training, validation, and testing datasets, which makes it easy to add new datasets with few changes.

 ### Task B: Face Recognition with Distorted Images